saytat/Notebooks/visual_stories.md

 _thewindow
 _wanderlust

+Caption for an unseen image:
+Teju Cole in facebook as caption for a photo from Venice:
+"John said he'd stopped taking pictures sometime in the 1980s because (my words now, as I forget exactly what he said) the kind of looking you do for a photograph forecloses other kinds of seeing.
+What he has photographed he has a hard time writing about.
+So he stops taking photographs."

+My rambling now: It was in this street (in Bergamo) the first morning that I realized, 3 rolls of film already spent, that I have been seeing solely through the viewfinder's window.
+The camera has become an indispensable organ, not only of seeing, but of being present.

+I knew a photographer who would go to obscure villages looking for images.
+He would be the most active at early morning, as the day grew longer he would become irritated; towards evening he would click maniacally.
+As the sun set he would loose all interest in the place, retreat to the guest house or hotel and count the hours till he would fall asleep.

 BLUE: "Blue says outrageously and absurdly I'm yours or you'r mine and no other can judge us."
 John Berger.